Life Cycle Analysis for Emissions of Scientific Computing Centres: Methodology

 The reduction in embodied carbon with every new hardware generation, $\mathtt{embodied\_carbon\_correction}(t)$, is modelled as:

 ~\\ This not site-dependent.
 The factor $\epsilon$ in Eq. \ref{eq8} is currently not known: for carbon intensity, there are projections; for embodied carbon, there is no data, but the emissions from the electricity used for manufacturing follow the same trend.
-We used a value of $\epsilon=0.023$ which corresponds to a reduction of 5\% over 20 years.
+We used a value of $\epsilon=0.00265$ which corresponds to a reduction of 5\% over 20 years.
+This is likely to be conservative as recycling of the hardware would also effectively lower the emissions; for a discussion of the rationale, see Section \ref{Sec:embodied-carbon-trend}

 The final cumulative embodied carbon model (Eq. \ref{eqCumEmbEm}) includes two more factors to account for the data centre infrastructure, $node_{ec,if}$ which is the per-node portion of the embodied carbon of the construction of the data centre, and $\Delta node_{ec,if}$ which is the per-node portion of the yearly additional embodied carbon arising from maintenance of the infrastructure.
 The values are based on \cite{schneider2023}.